-Other studies may be added at the direction of the CORE MPO Board as needs are identified through the advisory committee process and agreed upon with the MPO Board approval.
+Project Description and Schedule: New studies may be added at the direction of the CORE MPO Board as needs are identified through the advisory committee process and agreed upon with the MPO Board approval.
 The initiation and programming of any new study will follow the FHWA procurement process as outlined in Appendix D of this document.
+The illustrative project pages list the unfunded studies for which CORE MPO anticipates submitting applications for PL discretionary funds.
+Execution of the studies will be contingent on award of funding from Georgia PL Funds Review Committee and the designated study sponsor.